AverageJuliet/DebianKindleUpdated/README.md

 # Installing Debian on your Kindle

-# Update (2020): This project is deprecated.
-I have no idea if any of the following instructions are still accurate, or if any of the links are still working.
-I have now moved over to [Gitlab](https://gitlab.com/kathamer).
+# Update (2024): This project is no longer deprecated.
+I have no idea who the hell is gonna use this but its fixed!

-## Installing Debian on your Kindle
+# things you need installed beforehand

-The first thing you need to do is jailbreak your Kindle.
-The jailbreaking process involves allowing the installation of unsigned applications to your Kindle.
-I used [this guide from LifeHacker.com](https://www.lifehacker.com.au/2016/07/how-to-jailbreak-your-kindle/)
+1. a JB on your kindle

-Once you have jailbroken, you will be able to install a terminal.
+2. kterm
-Installing a terminal allows you to access the underlying Linux system on your Kindle.
-For this hack, I used KTerm.
-You can get KTerm from [here.](https://github.com/bfabiszewski/kterm/releases/download/v2.3/kterm-kindle-2.3.zip) To install it, you have to unzip the ZIP file you downloaded into the `extensions` folder on your Kindle's root directory from a computer.
+3. mental insanity ngl

 Now that you have a terminal, you will be able to install the Debian chroot.
 Here's where it gets complicated.
 First, you need to generate a Debian image appropriate for your device.
 Use `MakeImage.sh` to do this.
 Run the script on a Linux system to generate the image.
-If you do not have access to a Linux system, message me and I can provide a pre-generated one.
+If you do not have access to a Linux system, then skill issue.

 Now, move the `debian.ext3` file on to your Kindle's root directory.
 You're almost there.
 Once you have moved `debian.ext3`, you need to move the `RunDebian.sh` script and the `UpdateInitScript.sh` script as well as `RunBeforeDebian.sh`

 on to your Kindle.
 Now you can run them.
-Do this by typing `cd ../..` and then `./RunDebian.sh --root` on your Kindle.
+Do this by typing `cd /mnt/us` and then `./RunDebian.sh --root` on your Kindle.
 You are now root on your Kindle!

 Then, hit `CTRL-D` on your Kindle until you see `[US]$` or `[US]#` you are now back in your Kindle's terminal.
 Type `./RunBeforeDebian.sh` on your Kindle to setup mountpoints and install the `debian command/.